Observations in TNG: "The Nth Degree"

 The recomposed shot in TNG-R.

-The forcefield surrounding Barclay's work station can be seen in this screenshot.
+The forcefield surrounding Barclay's work station can be seen in this shot.
 The shot in HD.

 The USS Enterprise-D slowly drifts towards the anomaly created by Barclay and the Cytherians and is finally sucked into it.
 The recomposed shots in TNG-R.